paddy-seismic/retreat/README.md

 * **Plot timestamp** - if checked this will print the timestamp onto each figure (*current* time if in real-time mode OR stream start time if in archive mode)
 * **Use stack for plots** - if checked a *stack* of the traces in the array will be used as the *seismogram* plot.
 Otherwise the first station in the stream is used.
 The stack used is the beam corresponding to the slowness and backazimuth values derived from the maximum relative power.
+* **Normalized histogram** - if checked normalizes the power or MCCM in the histogram for the Polar plot, based on the maximum possible value (i.e. if there was perfect correlation/coherence for every value in the timeseries)
 * **RMeS limits** - minimum and maximum velocity values for the RMeS panel *y*-axis (in m/s).
 If set to *auto* the figure will automatically scale the axes
 * **Seismogram amplitude limits** - minimum and maximum velocity values for the *y*-axis (in m/s).
 Again, if set to *auto* the figure will automatically scale the axes
+* **Power/MCCM limits** - minimum and maximum velocity values for the *y*-axis.
+Again, if set to *auto* the figure will automatically scale the axes.

 The next set of values control the (optional) plot of the array response function: